27 Wedding Guest Book Alternatives You've Never Seen Before

 Top Tips for Wedding Guest Book Alternatives

 If you're having a hard time deciding on a unique alternative to a traditional guest book, take a look at your chosen wedding theme or aesthetic.
 If there are certain motifs you're already working into your wedding decor, there's a good chance that there's an on-theme item you could use for a guest book alternative.
-If you're tying the knot on the beach in Hawaii, have guests sign a surfboard that you can later hang in your home as a memento from your fun wedding day.
+If you're tying the knot on the beach in Hawaii, have guests sign a surfboard that you can later hang in your home as a fun guest book idea.
 If you and your partner love puzzles and game nights, set out puzzle pieces or even Jenga pieces for loved ones to autograph as part of a puzzle guest book.
 Vino enthusiasts, consider having guests write on wine corks or even on a wine bottle that you plan to open on our first wedding anniversary.
 Limitless options can feel daunting so let your wedding theme inform your guest book brainstorming.

 Good pens or markers are a must.
 Since attendees won't be writing on paper, you'll need to be especially cognizant of the surface they're writing on and what instruments will be required to ensure their names are legible.
 Felt-tip markers and paint pens are a good idea if you're working with a rough surface like wood or something enamel where ink from a ballpoint pen would smear.
 And while you're shopping for good pens, keep in mind that you may need to source other materials, like an easel, to complete your guest book setup.

-Balance Creative and Practicality
+Balance creativity and practicality.

 Some ideas might seem like they'd make for a cool activity or photo op, but keep practicality in mind, especially when it comes to ideas you hope to DIY.
 How hard will it be for guests to write on the item you're thinking about using as a wedding guest book alternative?
 Furthermore, is the item something you will want to keep and display as home decor?
 One benefit of an actual book is that it can be stored on a shelf.
 If your alternative option needs to be hung on a wall or needs ample display space, weigh your options carefully.